Woweeza/Linus_BlueStampPortfolio/index.md

 ## Summary

 My first milestone was assembling the base of the robotic arm so that I could test it and make sure that the Arduino Nano, the Arduino Shield, the first servo, and the batteries were all working properly.
-It was also so I could test uploading the code from the Arduino software to the Arduino Nano to make sure that it was all connected properly
+It was also so I could test uploading the code from the Arduino software to the Arduino Nano to make sure that it was all connected properly.

 ## Components Used

 - 1 Arduino Nano: Controls all the servos
 - 1 Arduino Shield: Receives power from batteries and hooks up to all the wires
-- 1 USB cable: Receives signals and power from the laptop
+- 1 USB cable: Receives signals and power from a laptop
 - 1 Servo: Rotate the base of the arm
 - Wooden Cutouts: Creates the bulk of the physical part of the base
 - Batteries: Powers everything